AbdulRhmanAlfaifi/Rhaegal/docs/How To Create a Rule.md

   * A private rule that select the EID `7045` with the service name contains remote execution service name such as `PSEXESVC` in the `system` log.
   * A public rule that trigger only if the above rule are triggered with in `X` milliseconds.

-You papabile can see the potential of using the private rule, However nothing perfect.
-The private rules takes considerably more time to process that the public rules, So I will recommend use private rule if you can not accomplish what you want with the public rules or you do not care about the time the rule takes :)
+You probable can see the potential of using the private rule, However nothing perfect.
+The private rules takes considerably more time to process that the public rules, So I will recommend to use private rule if you can not accomplish what you want with the public rules or you do not care about the time the rule takes :)